JonLatane/jonline/README.md

 So, Jonline is a shot at implementing federated, open social media, in a way that is easy for developers to modify and, perhaps most importantly, for *users to understand*.

-### Scaling Social Software via Federation
+### Scaling Social Software via Micro-Federation
 At the same time as the closed source/private server model has grown due to its profitability, software complexity has grown immensely to handle scaling these "modern" applications.
-We have ETLs, data lakes, statistics, and near-infinite ways of easily creating "trillions of points"-size data sets that require hundreds of thousands of dollars' worth of computing power and leveraging them for any number of rarely-publicly-disclosed purposes.
+We have ETLs, data lakes, statistics, and near-infinite ways of easily creating "trillions of points"-size data sets that require hundreds of thousands of dollars' worth of computing power, and leveraging them for any number of rarely-publicly-disclosed purposes (mostly "make money").

-But is scaling social media applications in this way *necessary for what people use these applications for*?
+But is scaling social media applications in this way *necessary for people to socially interact, sharing pictures and videos with friends and their favorite celebrities and arists*?
 Or is it *the best way to keep data available for marketing and other private use*?
 Or more simply: are we optimizing for profit, or for actual computer performance?
 There are many legitimate applications for, say, MapReduce across a huge privately-owned cluster, like making the entire Internet searchable.
-But for communicating with a network of friends you know in real life, I don't really think it's necessary.
+But for communicating with a network of friends you know in real life, and artists/actors/academics/poets/etc., it's not really necessary.

 Jonline is a federated social network.
 The general idea is that it should provide a functional network with a single server, but that you should be able to communicate with users on other servers from a single account.
 This is handled via sharing of OAuth2 auth tokens between servers.

+A next step in Jonline's [micro-federation](https://jonline.io/docs/protocol#micro-federation) model *might* be credential management for external Jonline servers.
+I.E., letting users store a Refresh token for `bullcity.social` in their `oakcity.social` user data, so you they can directly comment on `bullcity.social` Posts and Events from `oakcity.social`.
+But is this *necessary*?
+Even with the existing protocols, with *no* server-to-server communication, it should be easy to integrate *viewing* federated servers, and letting me interact as a user on both `bullcity.social` and `oakcity.social`.
+And in fact, the web *already* defines CORS protocols which give the owners and users a great deal of control and security.
+So ultimately, being a client-server *only* federated network - or micro-federated network - makes more sense for Jonline.

 ## Future features
 Potential future features include: